 6. Success Stories

-One of my favourite things about HubSpot is the Deals dashboard, which lets you drag and drop deals to keep on top of where prospects are in the pipeline.
+One of my favourite things about the HubSpot package is the Deals dashboard, which lets you drag and drop deals to keep on top of where prospects are in the pipeline.

 I could have an accompanying workflow that triggers as soon as the proposal is sent, with emails being drip-fed over the next few weeks with case studies, client success stories and testimonials to help push them along.